 - Rosa Midnight Blue

 Despite their names, these shrubs have a flower color that is more of a purple.
 Both rose bushes bear fragrant, double blooms and will grow in zones 6 to 10.
 Rhapsody in Blue grows to be 4 feet by 4 feet, while Midnight Blue attains a mature size of 3 feet by 3 feet.
 As with most roses, you will find both roses easy to grow if you plant them in full sun.Continue to 11 of 11 below.

 11 of 11

 Like wisteria plants, Bougainvillea plants can be grown either as vines or as shrubs.
 They are hardy only in zones 9 to 11.
 If you live in a region with a colder climate, try growing them in containers for the summer.
 Some homeowners in the North grow them in hanging pots for display in patio areas during the warm-weather months.
-Bougainvillea comes in a number of colors.
+Bougainvillea comes in several colors.
 Purple Queen is an example of a type with purple flowers.